 American Educational Research Association (AERA), founded in 1916, encourages scholarly inquiry related to education and evaluation, disseminating research results and their practical application.
 AERA has 25,000 members which include “educators; administrators; directors of research; persons working with testing or evaluation in federal, state and local agencies; counselors; evaluators; graduate students; and behavioral scientists.”
 The association “strives to advance knowledge about education, to encourage scholarly inquiry related to education, and to promote the use of research to improve education and serve the public good.”
+I don’t always agree with what they promote, but it is interesting to follow their studies.

 A Blog About School: a Parent’s Thoughts about School in Iowa City and Beyond is all about keeping up with what’s happening in the local school district.
 Every town and city should have a Chris Liebig who raises the tough questions concerning children and their schools.